Forest-Economics-Goettingen/optimLanduse/README.md

 achievements of the overall performance.
 A deeper look at the performances of the indicators reveals which indicators particularly benefit from optimization.
-Due to the compromise nature of the approach, indicators can also perfom worse in the optimized portfolio when compared to the current land-cover composition.
+Due to the compromise nature of the approach, indicators can also perform worse in the optimized portfolio when compared to the current land-cover composition.

 Amounting to 0.387, the guaranteed performance of the multifunctional